koku17/sql-project-aiml/README.md

 <pre>
 * OS Type           - Linux, BSD or Other
 * Based on          - FreeBSD or Arch
-* Default Interface - Desktop or TTY
+* Default Interface - Desktop
 </pre>

 ##### SQL query